microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 - *check-dotnet-sdk* - reveals .NET Core SDK version available for Visual Studio Code.
 - *check-ps-bitness* - checks if PowerShell available for Visual Studio Code is of required 64 bit version.
 - *clean-extension* - cleans build output generated while the extension was built.
+- *ensure-nuget-auth* - ensures that nuget authentication is configured.
 - *install* - verifies all Dev Time prerequisites and then performs all required actions for the selected mode (Self-Hosted vs IIS) to deploy the Scale Unit ready for a debug session.
 This includes installation of the Base Scale Unit as well as Extension Installer.
 - *uninstall* - uninstall an Extension and Base Scale Unit.
 - *uninstall-base-product* - uninstalls Base Scale Unit.
 Will fail if it detects an installed Extension.